<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1769849793197035&amp;ev=PageView&amp;noscript=1">

 Ultimately, remember that quick wins are possible if you follow the ‘just enough architecture’ principle.

-Embracing the Journey of Enterprise Architecture
+Embracing the journey of Enterprise Architecture

 Enterprise Architecture initiatives are not a one-time fix; they require ongoing analysis, adaptation, and change.
 However, taking the first step is almost always more important than having the ultimate blueprint for success.
 In EA, as in other disciplines, having the right people and mindset will help you move in the right direction.